radian-software/contributor-guide/README.md

   [markdown-toc](https://www.npmjs.com/package/markdown-toc) for this
   to work!*

-The linters are run automatically against your pull request by [CircleCI](https://circleci.com/).
+The linters are run automatically against your pull request by [GitHub Actions](https://docs.github.com/en/actions).
 All pull requests must pass CI before being merged.

 One reason the CI can fail even though `make lint` worked for you is that your code doesn't work in an older version of Emacs.
 CircleCI